Tuwaiq-iOS-ContentTeam-2021/FirebaseApp/README.md

 Requirements:

-1- the users able to signUP
+1- the users able to signup

-2-the users able to signin
+2-the users able to Login

 3- the users able to LogOut

+4- rest password

 4-  Create a new post in timeline

 5- the user can viewed a timeLine contans all posts writed by the seem user or other users

-6- Alert notification when user write wrong value
+6- Alert Messages when user write wrong value

 ----------------------------------------------------------------
 Challengs: